PGrad/HiddenGems/README.md

-Find your favorite artists new again by finding hidden gems.
+Make your favorite artists new again by finding hidden gems.